 The Development of the Skeleton Meet Schedules

 The Program Operations Vice-Chair and Program Development Vice-Chair in consultation with the General Chair and Senior Coach Representative start the meet bidding/awarding/scheduling process by developing “skeleton” meet schedules for the upcoming long course and short course seasons.
 The “skeleton” meet schedules outline all available dates and possible meet formats for the long course and short course seasons.
-An example of a Skeleton Meet Schedule is attached as Appendix 1.
+An example of a Skeleton Meet Schedule is located on Michigan Swimming web site.

 Those who are developing the skeleton schedule are guided by the following principles when formulating the Skeleton Meet Schedules: (a) the meet schedule should provide ample opportunities for swimmers to compete in a variety of events appropriate for their age and ability levels, (b) the meet schedule should offer a variety of meet formats, (c) the meet schedule should facilitate the achievement of State Championship time standards, (d) the meet schedule should facilitate the achievement of zone, sectional and national meet time standards and national team selection criteria.
 When designing the meet schedule, the committee shall also give consideration to avoid potential conflict with the dates of MHSAA, YMCA, Zone, USA Sectionals and all USA Swimming Championship meets, the dates of camps and clinics, as well as the dates of the MS House of Delegates meeting and the USA Swimming annual convention.

-The Skeleton Meet schedule for the upcoming summer long course season shall be completed on or about November 1 of each year.
-The Skeleton Meet schedule for the upcoming fall short course season shall be completed on or about May 1st of each year.
+The Skeleton Meet schedule for the upcoming summer long course season shall be completed on or about November 1 of each year prior to the season.
+The Skeleton Meet schedule for the upcoming fall short course season shall be completed on or about May 1st of each year prior to the season.

-The finalized Skeleton Meet schedules shall be forwarded by the Meet Scheduling Committee to the Office of MS. The finalized Skeleton Meet Schedule shall be emailed by the Office of MS as soon as practical to all currently registered clubs of MS to the email address on record for the club at the office of MS. Attached to the email will be a meet schedule request.
+The finalized Skeleton Meet schedules shall be forwarded by the Meet Scheduling Committee to the Office of MS. The finalized Skeleton Meet Schedule shall be emailed by the Office of MS at the beginning of the season prior to the current season to all currently registered clubs of MS to the email address on record for the club at the office of MS. Attached to the email will be a meet schedule request.

 Bids to Host a Meet:

-Clubs should bid on one or more of the meets as described in the skeleton meet schedule as soon as practical by using the Meet Request Form (see Appendix 2) and forwarding it to the Programs Operations Vice-Chair.
+Clubs should bid on one or more of the meets as described in the skeleton meet schedule as soon as practical by using the Meet Request Form ( Michigan Swimming Web site) and forwarding it to the Programs Operations Vice-Chair.

 After the meet schedule has been determined, all other clubs requesting a sanction or approval must be approved by program operations, the meet committee and the MS BoD.